-Future of CILA Facilities Project:
+CILA Facilities Project:

-A Decision Memorandum was included in the packet and presented options for use of the shared CILA Facilities Project.
+A Decision Memorandum was in the Board packet and presented options for use of the shared CILA Facilities Project Fund.
 The staff recommendation is to use \$300,000, which is not more than half of the CILA fund balance, for additional allocations during the county Fiscal Year 2023.
 This includes half of agency Program Year 2023 and half of agency Program Year 2024.
 A timeline should be developed for setting of priorities, registration and applications by qualified organizations, review of funding requests, and approval by both boards for contracts executed during that term.
 Further, the staff recommendation is to use the remaining fund balance over the next two to three years, with focus on rightsizing the DSP shortage while offering relief to individuals who wait for adequate services, along with their families.

-MOTION: Ms. Ruesch moved to authorize the Executive Director and staff to develop a timeline and allocation criteria and funding priorities related to each of the support needs identified in the decision memo, for consideration and approval by each Board.
-Dr. Fisher seconded the motion.
+MOTION: Dr. Youakim moved to authorize the Executive Director and staff to develop a timeline and allocation criteria and funding priorities related to each of the support needs identified in this memo, for consideration and approval by each Board.
+Dr. Maurer seconded the motion.
 A roll call vote was taken and the motion passed unanimously.